 The standardized measure of discounted future net cash flows, related to the above oil and gas reserves, is calculated in accordance with the requirements of Topic 932 of the Codification.
 Estimated future cash inflows from production are computed by applying the 12-months average price for oil and gas to year-end quantities of estimated net proved reserves.
 Adjustments in this calculation for future price changes are limited to those required by contractual arrangements in existence at the end of each reporting year.
-Future development and production costs are those estimated future expenditures necessary to develop and produce year-end estimated proved reserves based on year-end cost indices, assuming continuation of year-end economic conditions.
-Estimated future income taxes are calculated by applying appropriate year-end statutory tax rates.
+Future development and production costs are those estimated future expenditures necessary to develop and produce year-end estimated proved reserves based on year-end cost indices, assuming continuation of year-end statutory tax rates.
 These rates reflect allowable deductions and tax credits and are applied to estimated future pre-tax net cash flows, less the tax bases of related assets.
 Discounted future net cash flows have been calculated using a ten percent discount factor.
 Discounting requires a year-by-year estimate of when future expenditures will be incurred and when reserves will be produced.

 The information provided in the tables set out below does not represent management's estimate of the Group's expected future cash flows or of the value of the Group's proved oil and gas reserves.
 Estimates of proved reserve quantities are imprecise and change over time as new information becomes available.
 Moreover, probable and possible reserves, which may become proved in the future, are excluded from the calculations.
-The arbitrary valuation, prescribed under Topic 932 of the Codification, requires assumptions as to the timing and amount of future development and production costs.
-The calculations should not be relied upon as an indication of the Group's future cash flows or of the value of its oil and gas reserves.